If a conductor moves through a magnetic field, what is the induced EMF dependent

 The type of material of the conductor

-Solution: The induced EMF is dependent on the speed of the conductor and the strength of the magnetic field it moves through.
+Correct Answer: Speed of the conductor and strength of the magnetic field

 Step 1: Understand what a conductor is.
 A conductor is a material that allows electricity to flow through it, like a metal wire.